 Looking to the Future

-Though Professor Rezk-Hanna, along with other scientists, have helped inform the short-term cardiovascular implications of traditional charcoal-combusted hookah smoking, a large effort in her laboratory is now aimed to investigate the long-term cardiovascular consequences of hookah smoking among flavoured hookah tobacco smokers as compared to conventional cigarettes smokers and healthy non-smokers.
+Professor Rezk-Hanna, along with other scientists, has helped inform the short-term cardiovascular implications of traditional charcoal-combusted hookah smoking.
+A large effort in her laboratory is now aimed to investigate the long-term cardiovascular consequences of hookah smoking among flavoured hookah tobacco smokers as compared to conventional cigarettes smokers and healthy non-smokers.
 Because of the recent remarkable uptake in vaping among youth, Professor Rezk-Hanna has extended her work to examine the health effects of e-hookah bowl vaping and the relative contributions of nicotine versus flavoured electronic aerosol in mediating the vascular effects associated with vaping.

 The research of Professor Rezk-Hanna and her team has provided evidence that counters the social media claims that hookah smoking is a safer alternative to cigarette smoking.
 She is committed to using these findings to drive policy to regulate hookah, and ultimately, slow down this tobacco epidemic primarily affecting youth which has been completely overlooked by the popular press.